 Empire Cinemas - Ipswich

-In addition to concession prices for seniors (£5/person), Empire Cinemas also put on Silver Screenings on Wednesdays from their cinema in Ipswich.
+In addition to concessional prices for seniors, Empire Cinemas also put on Silver Screenings on Wednesdays from their cinema in Ipswich.

-Based in Bury St Edmunds, Abbeygate Cinema offer both discounted tickets and reduced membership prices for the over 60s.
-Membership costs £40 for the year and includes 3 free tickets and ticket, food and drink discounts.
-Tickets cost £8 all day on Monday and £10 after 5pm on all other days.
+Based in Bury St. Edmunds, Abbeygate Cinema offer both discounted tickets and reduced membership prices for the over 60s.
+Membership costs £50 for the year and includes 3 free tickets as well as discounts on tickets, food and drinks.

-Hungry Horse runs a lot of pubs across Suffolk, including ones in Bury (Greengage), Ipswich (Thrasher, Farmhouse and more), Crown at Claydon and others.
+Hungry Horse runs a lot of pubs across Suffolk, including ones in Bury St. Edmunds (Greengage), Ipswich (Thrasher, The Farmhouse and more), Claydon (The Crown) among others.
 The Golden Years scheme is available to the over 60s only and entitles them to 2 courses for £4.70.
 Find your nearest pub.